Antinomia2/Portale-Chi/README.md

   $ python main.py
   ```

-Or just grab the executable from the Releases section
+Or just grab the executable from the Releases section (works on Windows)